 - Mode of Registration – select the Online Form

-4. The next section requires you to provide your details in four forms:
+- The next section will require you to provide your details in the following four forms:

 - A – Basic Information